Easy Ras El Hanout

 Here are some ideas on how to use ras el hanout:

-• Use it on steaks, chicken breast, ribs, and vegetables that are meant to go on the grill.
+• Use it for grilled meats - Use it on steaks, chicken breast, ribs, and vegetables that are meant to go on the grill.

-• Sprinkle the mix on roasted vegetables, or add it into stews or soups.
+• Add it to veggies or soups - Sprinkle the mix on roasted vegetables, or add it into stews or soups.

-• Mix it in with full-fat Greek Yogurt, labneh, or sour cream to make a dip for crudités, kebabs, or fried foods.
+• Add it to dip - Mix it in with full-fat Greek Yogurt, labneh, or sour cream to make a dip for crudités, kebabs, or fried foods.

 Nutrition Facts (per serving)